vagnes/pyparazzi/README.md

 Are there any legal implication if I use this tool?

-> No, everything you can find with this tool, you can find manually; just slower.
+> Everything you can find with this tool, you can find manually; just slower.
+So probably no.

 It often outputs weird "links" that aren't really links, but buttons etc.

-> We are aware.
+> I'm are aware.
 It does not do any post processing or sanitation of links.

 Some short short-links give results that are unexpected or wrong.

-> That is expected and something we hope can be improved upon.
+> That is expected and something I hope can be improved upon.

-Pyparazzi is super slow!
+Pyparazzi is slow!

 > Agreed.
-We might do an update with async/threading, or you can do a PR right now.
+There is some rudamentary async, but it can be improved greatly upon.